Updated: a day ago

 We’ll drive to camp, around an hour away, alongside the beautiful Indus River.
 Spotters and trackers will be working and will inform us about the dawn-tracking results before we depart from the hotel in Leh.
 This will allow us to decide if we’re headed straight into camp or to an active snow leopard site.

-Return to the Grand Dragon in Leh.
+Return to the Grand Dragon in Leh for your final day.
 If you’re interested you can go shopping for souvenirs, fine local artifacts, or hand-knotted carpets in the town bazaar.
+If you would prefer, we can also take it easy and talk more with Behzad and Matt about the conservation aspects you would have experienced.

 Stay overnight at the Roseate House hotel.